adderbyte/spark_cassandra_cluster/README.md

 # spark_cassandra_cluster

-Documentation and set of Spark-Cassandra Apache cluster for big data analysis.
+Documentation and set up of Spark-Cassandra Apache cluster for big data analysis.